Protecting Pollinators | “Bee” the Solution in Your Back Yard

 Everyone can support the following simple practices that encourage pollinators in your yard and community.

 Choose native plants whenever possible; every little bit helps.
 Now more than ever, getting outside gives us fun, healthy opportunities to enjoy our gardens.
 Gardening is an activity for all ages and a good family hobby.
 Planting a variety of native plants attracts different species of pollinators and makes gardens more interesting.
 Bees, butterflies and humans are drawn to colorful, showy flowers in a garden.
-Hilliard, who is also a member of the Lynchburg Garden Club, suggests planting two flowering natives each season so that there is always something blooming for the pollinators to eat.
+Hilliard, who is also a member of the Lynchburg Garden Club, suggests planting flower seeds amazon and another flowering natives each season so that there is always something blooming for the pollinators to eat.

 Pollinators like things more natural and a bit messy.
 In a hidden spot or over near a compost bin, leave small piles of sticks and brush so bees and caterpillars have a place to build their nests.
 Chrysalis and cocoons like to attach to fallen sticks left in grasses; bees prefer to nest in bramble thickets, hedge bottoms or old rodent burrows.
 “The real issue is loss of habitat,” Hilliard says.
 “Real pollinator beds are less turf and more whimsical.”
 Skip the perfectly tended garden; leave plants like milkweed and let things go just a bit wild.